filecoin-project/specs/src/systems/filecoin_markets/storage_market/_index.md

 # Negotiation

-Negotiation is how a storage client and a storage provider come to an agreement about a storage deal and reach the point where a deal is published on chain.
+Negotiation is the out of band process where a storage client and a storage provider come to an agreement about a storage deal and reach the point where a deal is published on chain.

 Negotiation begins once a client has discovered a miner whose `StorageAsk` meets their desired criteria.The *recommended* order of operations for negotiating and publishing a deal is as follows:

 1. Before sending a proposal to the provider, the `StorageClient` adds funds for a deal, as necessary, to the `StorageMarketActor` (by calling `AddBalance`)
 2. In order to propose a storage deal, the `StorageClient` then calculates the piece commitment (`CommP`) for the data it intends to store ahead of time.
 This is neccesary so that the `StorageProvider` can verify the data the `StorageClient` sends to be stored matches the `CommP` in the `StorageDealProposal`.
 For more detail about the relationship between payloads, pieces, and `CommP` see {{<sref piece>}} and {{<sref filproofs>}}
-3. The `StorageClient` now creates a `StorageDealProposal` and sends the proposal and the CID for the root of the data to be stored to the `StorageProvider` using the `Storage Deal Protocol`
+3. The `StorageClient` now creates a `StorageDealProposal` and sends the proposal and the CID for the root of the data payload to be stored to the `StorageProvider` using the `Storage Deal Protocol`

 Execution now moves to the `StorageProvider`

-4. The `StorageProvider` inspects the deal to verify that its parameters match it's own internal criteria (such as price, piece size, deal duration, etc) -- and rejects the proposal if it doesn't
+4. The `StorageProvider` inspects the deal to verify that its parameters match it own internal criteria (such as price, piece size, deal duration, etc) -- and rejects the proposal if it doesn't (it sends a rejection to the client over the
+`Storage Deal Protocol`)
 5. The `StorageProvider` queries the `StorageMarketActor` to verify the `StorageClient` has deposited enough funds to make the deal (i.e. balance > total storage price) and rejects the proposal if it hasn't.
-6. If all criteria are met, the `StorageProvider` responds on the `Storage Deal Protocol` indicate an intent to accept the deal.
+6. If all criteria are met, the `StorageProvider` responds using the `Storage Deal Protocol` indicate an intent to accept the deal.

 Execution now moves back to the `StorageClient`

-7. The `StorageClient` opens a push request using the `Data Transfer Module`, and sends the request to the provider along with a voucher containing the CID for the `StorageDealProposal`
+7. The `StorageClient` opens a push request for the payload data using the `Data Transfer Module`, and sends the request to the provider along with a voucher containing the CID for the `StorageDealProposal`
-8. The `StorageProvider` checks the voucher and verifies the CID matches an open proposal, and, if so, accepts the data transfer request from the `StorageClient`.
+8. The `StorageProvider` checks the voucher and verifies the CID matches a storage deal proposal it has received and verified but not put on chain already.
+If so, it accepts the data transfer request from the `StorageClient`.
-9. The `Data Transfer Module` now transfers for the data to be stored from the  `StorageClient` to the `StorageProvider` using `GraphSync`.
+9. The `Data Transfer Module` now transfers for the payload data to be stored from the  `StorageClient` to the `StorageProvider` using `GraphSync`.
 10. Once complete, the `Data Transfer Module` notifies the `StorageProvider`
 11. The `StorageProvider` recalculates the piece commitment (`CommP`) from the data that was transferred and verifies it matches the piece commitment in the the `StorageDealProposal`